Good Samaritan Stops Sexual Assault Of A Child In Parking Lot After Hearing Screams From Minivan, Prosecutors Say

 When they arrived at the home, Carabantes Pineda allegedly made the victim get into another vehicle and took off.
 While driving, he allegedly told the victim what to tell police if they were called.

-Police were waiting for him when he returned home.READ MORE: MLB Moves 2021 All-Star Game Out of Atlanta In Response To Georgia Voting Restrictions
+Police were waiting for him when he returned home.READ MORE: COVID Impact: Marriott Hotel Workers Enlist NYC Councilman To Help Get Their Jobs Back After Pandemic Ends

 Prosecutors say that Carabantes Pineda allegedly sexually assaulted the girl several times since the fall of 2020.